 - To what extent does the autonomy or policy environment under which charter schools operate influence their effectiveness?

 - Random assignment of charter school applications through lotteries for admission at participating schools.
-Participating charter schools conduct lotteries as part of their admissions process, and these lotteries separate applicants into two groups: (1) applicants who were offered admission to the school by lottery, and (2) lottery participants who were not offered admission.
+Participating charter schools conducted lotteries as part of their admissions process, and these lotteries separate applicants into two groups: (1) applicants who were offered admission to the school by lottery, and (2) lottery participants who were not offered admission.
 We estimated the impacts of charter schools by tracking these two groups and comparing their outcomes over a two-year follow-up period.

 - Data collection on sample members over a baseline year and a two-year follow-up period.
-Quantitative data collection includes administrative school records data on students' attendance, performance on standardized tests, and other outcomes; telephone surveys of students and their parents; and a mail survey of school principals.
+Quantitative data collection included administrative school records data on students' attendance, performance on standardized tests, and other outcomes; telephone surveys of students and their parents; and a mail survey of school principals.

 - Impacts were most positive among schools in large, urban areas and among those serving the most disadvantaged students.